 Refined Petroleum Products

 - Nunavut is the smallest market in Canada for RPPs.
-Total 2018 demand for RPPs was an estimated 0.3 thousand barrels per day, or less than 0.1% of total Canadian RPP demand.
+Total 2019 demand for RPPs was less than 0.1% of total Canadian RPP demand.

 - A significant portion of Nunavut’s demand for diesel fuel is for power generation.
-In 2018, nearly all of Nunavut’s installed electricity generation capacity was diesel-fueled.
+Virtually all of Nunavut’s installed electricity generation capacity is diesel-fueled.

-- Gasoline and diesel (for vehicle use and heating) prices are set by the territorial government on an annual basis and are harmonized by region.
-The prices across Nunavut are $1.0765 per litre for gasoline and $1.1695 per litre for vehicle diesel, effective January 2020.
+- Gasoline and diesel (for vehicle use and heating) prices are set by the territorial government on an annual basis and are matched by each region.
+The prices across Nunavut are $1.099 per litre for gasoline and $1.196 per litre for vehicle diesel, effective April 2021.

 - No natural gas is used in Nunavut.

-- In 2017, annual electricity consumption per capita in Nunavut was 6.1 megawatt hours (MW.h).
-Nunavut ranked the lowest in Canada for per capita electricity consumption and consumed 58% less than the national average.
+- In 2019, annual electricity consumption per capita in Nunavut was 6.1 megawatt-hours (MWh).
+Nunavut ranked the lowest in Canada for per capita electricity consumption and consumed 60% less than the national average.

-- Nunavut’s largest consuming sector for electricity in 2017 was commercial, at 0.11 TW.h, followed by the residential sector at 0.07 TW.h.
-Nunavut’s electricity demand has increased 17% since 2005.
+- Nunavut’s largest consuming sector for electricity in 2019 was commercial, at 0.11 TWh, followed by the residential sector at 0.07 TWh.

-- Nunavut has the highest electricity rates in Canada because of low population density and the need for high fuel import requirements.
-Residential electricity rates are generally subsidized, up to a monthly usage threshold, through a territorial subsidy to equate all rates across the territory, and a public housing subsidy for those customers on income assistance.
+- Nunavut has one of the highest electricity rates in Canada because of low population density and high fuel imports.
+Residential electricity rates are generally subsidized, up to a monthly usage threshold, to equalize rates across the territory.
+There is also a public housing subsidy for customers on income assistance.

-- Nunavut’s GHG emissions in 2017 were 585 thousand tonnes of carbon dioxide equivalent (CO2e)Footnote 1 .
-Nunavut’s GHG emissions have increased 60% since 2000, the first full year after Nunavut was established as a territory.
+- Nunavut’s GHG emissions in 2020 were 603 thousand tonnes of carbon dioxide equivalent (CO2e).Footnote 1 Nunavut’s GHG emissions have increased 3% since 2005.

-- Nunavut’s emissions per capita are 15.6 tonnes CO2e – 21% below the Canadian average of 19.6 tonnes per capita.
+- Nunavut’s emissions per capita are 15.4 tonnes CO2e– 13% below the Canadian average of 17.7 tonnes per capita.